wsco/UN-AB/readme.md

 **Net Conversion:** The number of user-id's to remain enrolled past the 14-day boundary (and make at least one payment) divided by the number of unique cookies to click the 'Start free Trial' button.
 Again this metric will directly measure the difference between informing users in the experimental group of the time commitment minimums required to finish the course while control group participants will not have that information making this a viable choice for an evaluation metric.

 Expectations during experimentation of implementing the new screening information will be observing gross conversion decreases with practical significance indicating lowering costs, while not negatively impacting net conversions.
+If net conversions remain stable, while costs are lowered, revenue will affected positively.

 ### Measuring Standard Deviation
 >List the standard deviation of each of your evaluation metrics.
 (These should be the answers from the "Calculating standard deviation" quiz.)